Contents

 Promoting Inclusivity

-As an embodiment of the East Midlands tech community, we want to promote inclusivity, support and camaraderie.
-Here are just a few of the ways we ai to do this:
+As an embodiment of the East Midlands tech community, we wanted to promote inclusivity, support and camaraderie.
+Here were just a few of the ways we aimed to do this:

 Accessibility Page